paulswann44/junit-tests/README.md

 # Testing Legacy Code with JUnit

 ## Getting Started

-1. Fork this repository to make a copy on your own GitHub account.
+[//]: # (1.
+Fork this repository to make a copy on your own GitHub account.)

-1. Make sure that your browser is showing this project in your own repositories list in your own account.
+[//]: # (1.
+Make sure that your browser is showing this project in your own repositories list in your own account.)

-1. Click the green button on the right that says "Clone or Download".
+[//]: # (1.
+Click the green button on the right that says "Clone or Download". )

-1. The clone address should look like `git@github.com:your-github-username/junit-tests.git`, where `your-github-username` is actually your own username on GitHub.
+[//]: # (1.
+The clone address should look like `git@github.com:your-github-username/junit-tests.git`, where `your-github-username` is actually your own username on GitHub.)

-1. Once you've copied your repo's clone address, it's time to clone the project in one of two ways:
+[//]: # (1.
+Once you've copied your repo's clone address, it's time to clone the project in one of two ways: )

-    - If you're using IntelliJ, choose New->Project From Version Control->Git and then paste in the clone address.`git clone git@github.com:your-github-username/junit-tests.git`.
+[//]: # (    - If you're using IntelliJ, choose New->Project From Version Control->Git and then paste in the clone address.`git clone git@github.com:your-github-username/junit-tests.git`.)

-    - If you're using command line, then execute the following command line command: `git clone git@github.com:your-github-username/junit-tests.git`.
+[//]: # (    - If you're using command line, then execute the following command line command: `git clone git@github.com:your-github-username/junit-tests.git`.)

-1. Once cloned to your projects directory, open up the project.
+[//]: # (1.
+Once cloned to your projects directory, open up the project.)

 ## Exercises